Snowbirds (aerobatic team): Notable staff

-Accidents and incidents
+Incidents and fatalities

 Incidents

 Since the Snowbirds' first show in July 1971, there have been several incidents involving damage to airplanes, loss of airplanes, and loss of life.
 The following is a list of notable incidents only.
 There are other incidents, some involving loss of aircraft, that are not listed below.

 Fatalities

 Snowbird aircraft have been involved in several accidents, resulting in the deaths of seven pilots and two passengers and the loss of several aircraft.
 One pilot, Captain Wes Mackay, was killed in an automobile accident after a performance in Latrobe, Pennsylvania, in 1988.
 The RCAF commented: "... there is risk associated with formation flying.
 Flying by its very nature has an inherent element of risk.
 Eight Snowbird pilots have lost their lives in the performance of their duty.
 We remember them."